About the Board

 Steve is Senior Environmental Planner at Sound Transit, and is the Environmental Manager for the Lynnwood Link Light Rail extension.
 He holds a Master’s Degree in Urban and Regional Planning from the University of Oregon.
 With his wife and two now-grown children he has enjoyed living and biking in Seattle for the last 30 plus years.
 He is a daily, year round bike commuter from his home in North Seattle to the Sound Transit offices in downtown Seattle, traversing about seven different neighborhoods in the course of his commute.
 He has also bike commuted in Los Angeles, New York City, and Eugene.
 He was a strong advocate for development of the 2nd avenue Protected Bike Lane, and has a special interest in improving Downtown Seattle bike facilities/connections, as well as other currently unsafe locations such as the Ballard Bridge.
 Non-biking interests include hiking, backpacking, and drumming.

-Riley is a recent transplant and Queen Anne resident who has gotten to know Seattle from his bike saddle.
-He advocates biking’s health and financial boons with other young people, and he enjoys cycling both competitively in triathlons and for fun.
-After studying in Nanjing, China, Riley became interested in the intersection of development and environmental concerns.
+Riley is a graduate student at UW studying transportation engineering.
+He advocates biking's health and financial boons with other young people, and he enjoys cycling both competitively in triathlons and for fun.
+After studying in Nanjing, China, Riley became interested in the intersection of economic development and environmental concerns.
 In Seattle, he works toward the development and improvement of multimodal infrastructure so that the city might accommodate its fast-growing population without sacrificing the mountains, forests, and water that make riding such a pleasure in Washington.

 Merlin is a retired home health and hospice nurse.
 Her bicycle gets her wherever she needs to go, sometimes with a little help from a bus or a train or occasionally a car.
 She believes that Seattle must become a place where riding a bicycle is easy, fun and safe for all people old and young.
 As an active member of Central Seattle Greenways, she initiated the Safe Routes to Health Project, enlisting healthcare providers in support of safe, healthy streets.
 As a ride leader for Cascade Bicycle Club, she leads "S.L.O.W.
 Rides" (for Senior Ladies On Wheels) on low-traffic neighborhood streets.
 She is serving on the Board of Directors of Cascade Bicycle Club for 2014-2017.